 While a championship would elude him, Marino molded himself into one of the league's most prolific passers over the course of his 17-year-career, setting NFL records in career passing totals (61,361 yards), attempts (8,358), completions (4,967) and touchdowns (420).

 Marino retired from football in 2000.
 Five years later, he was elected to the Pro Football Hall of Fame.
-In 2003, he joined the on-air crew of the CBS program The NFL Today.
+In 2002, he joined the on-air crew of the CBS program The NFL Today, where he was a staple on the panel until 2014.
+That same year, he returned to where he’d played his entire career, the Miami Dolphins, this time as a special adviser.

 In early 2013, Marino confirmed reports that he had fathered a child with Donna Savattere, a former CBS Sports production assistant, in June 2005, while married to Claire (Veazey) Marino (he and Veazey wed in 1985).
 Marino's daughter with Savattere, Chloe Savattere, has reportedly been raised by Savattere and her husband, Nahill Younis.